What is a Knowledge Transfer Partnership?

 “The KTP with C3 Resources is a collaboration with colleagues from the School of Computing, Electronics and Mathematics.
 The practical, commercial issues that drive a KTP project mean that this collaboration is specific and focused, and truly explores the interaction between the fields of building energy studies and computation.
 While the project is still gathering momentum there are obvious possibilities to create spin-off academic papers in high-quality, peer-reviewed journals.
 In terms of teaching, the KTP provides me with new insights and examples from practice.
 Even better, the company partner delivered a guest lecture to my stage 2 students, which went down very well.
 As a result, one student is even exploring the possibility of a placement year with the company.”

-Dr Pieter de Wilde, Reader, School of Architecture, Design and Environment, Plymouth University.
+Dr Pieter de Wilde, Reader, School of Architecture, Design and Environment, University of Plymouth.

 How much will it cost?